planetlabs/web-dev/README.md

 The source files for the guide are organized by topic in directories at the root of the repository.
 You can start up a development server that rebuilds the guide while you make changes to the sources:

     npm start

+To publish an updated version of the guide, run the following:

+    npm run deploy

+(This should only be done with the latest from `master` and will soon be automated.)